+2020 2019

-2019 \$ 2018 \$
+\$ \$

-Maximum balance during the year 1,321 1,611
+Maximum balance during the year 1,358 1,321

-Balance as at 1,222 1,174
+Balance as at October 31 1,216 1,222

 The above-mentioned outstanding balances arose from the ordinary course of business.
 The interest rates charged to employees are at discounts to customer rates.
 Majority of the outstanding balances at the year-end are secured.
 There have been no guarantees provided or received for any related party receivables or payables.
-For the year ended October 31, 2019, the Bank has not made any provision for doubtful debts relating to amounts owed by related parties [2018 - \$nil].
+For the year ended October 31, 2020, the Bank has not made any provision for doubtful debts relating to amounts owed by related parties [2019 - \$nil].

-15. SUBORDINATED DEBENTURES
+16. SUBORDINATED DEBENTURES

 Subordinated debentures are direct unsecured obligations of the Bank and are subordinated in right of payment to the claims of depositors and certain other creditors.
 Redemptions, cancellations, exchanges, and modifications of subordinated debentures qualifying as regulatory capital are subject to the consent and approval of OSFI.
 The debentures contain non-viability contingent capital (NVCC) provisions necessary for the debentures to qualify as Tier 2 regulatory capital.
-Under the NVCC provisions, the debentures are convertible into a variable number of common shares upon either of two events: (i) the public announcement by OSFI that the Bank has ceased, or is about to cease, to be viable; or (ii) a federal or provincial government of Canada publicly announces that the Bank has accepted or agreed to accept a capital injection, or equivalent support, from the federal government or any provincial government or political subdivision or agent thereof without which the Bank would have been determined by OSFI to be non-viable.
+Under the NVCC provisions, the debentures are convertible into a variable number of common shares upon either of two events: (i) the public announcement by OSFI that the Bank has accepted or agreed to accept a capital injection, or equivalent support, from the federal government or any provincial government or political subdivision or agent thereof without which the Bank would have been determined by OSFI to be non-viable.

-Maturity date Interest Rate (%) Earliest par redemption date 2019 2018
+Maturity date Interest Rate (%) 1

-July 2025 $6\%^1$ August 2020 4,233 4,199
+July 2025 4.9%1 August 2020 4,270 4,233

-4,233 4,199
+· · 4,270 4,233